ceph/ceph/doc/mgr/orchestrator_modules.rst

 Label
-  arbitrary string tags that may be applied by administrators to nodes.
-Typically administrators use labels to indicate which nodes should run which kinds of service.
-Labels are advisory (from human input) and do not guarantee that nodes have particular physical capabilities.
+  arbitrary string tags that may be applied by administrators to hosts.
+Typically administrators use labels to indicate which hosts should run which kinds of service.
+Labels are advisory (from human input) and do not guarantee that hosts have particular physical capabilities.

 Drive group